gbaydin/ml-iearth-mt2025/README.md

 Alternatively you can use a [Google Colab](https://colab.research.google.com/) notebook, within which PyTorch and the other dependencies are available by default and you can install any dependencies needed by running `!pip install package-name` in a regular code cell.
 Colab notebooks run the code in the cloud and do not require any installation in your local machine.

 #### Demonstrators
-The demonstrators for the practicals are [Sixtine Dromigny](https://www.environmental-research.ox.ac.uk/people/sixtine-dromigny) and [Zeynep Duygu Tekler](https://eng.ox.ac.uk/people/zeynep-duygu-tekler/).
+The demonstrators for the practicals are [Sixtine Dromigny](https://www.environmental-research.ox.ac.uk/people/sixtine-dromigny), [Ufuk Cakir](https://cakir-ufuk.de/), [Charlotte Wargniez](https://intelligent-earth.ox.ac.uk/people/charlotte-wargniez), and [Halil Kelebek](https://ori.ox.ac.uk/people/halil-kelebek).

-## Assessed assignment
+## Optional assessed assignment

-The course is assessed by a take-home assignment that needs to be submitted.
-See the assessed assignment directory for the instructions. **Deadline: 22 November 2024**
+There is an optional take-home assignment that that the students can complete to gain more experience.
+See the assessed assignment directory for the instructions.
+This is not a part of the course evaluation.